gofynd/fdk-store/markdown/theme/internal_/type-aliases/type-alias.ThemesSchema.md

 > `optional` **template\_theme\_id**: `string`

-- The ID of the template theme
+- The id of the template theme.

 ***